Frequently Asked Questions from Referees

 A: Yes!
 Several mothers and older sisters are already refereeing in WSSL.
 They would LOVE some company, particularly in our girls' divisions!

 A: Yes, of course!
-We welcome teenaged referees - minimum age of 10 for U-8 and 12 for Upgrade to Basic.
-We have a teen ref coordinator, who provides mentoring and support to the teen referees - meeting them at the field, introducing them to the coaches and players, and making sure that the experience is a positive one.
+We welcome youth referees - minimum age of 10 for U-8 and 12 for Upgrade to Basic.
+We have a Youth Referee coordinator, who provides mentoring and support to the young referees - meeting them at the field, introducing them to the coaches and players, and making sure that the experience is a positive one.

-Ideally, a teen referee develops a relationship with a particular division (B-8, G-7, etc.), and becomes a respected member of that division's referee corps.
+Ideally, a youth referee develops a relationship with a particular division (B-8, G-7, etc.), and becomes a respected member of that division's referee corps.

 A: AYSO offers an online referee course, but after investigation, we have found that this course still requires hours of classroom time.
 WSSL has chosen to stay with the full classroom sequence rather than try to mix and match online and classroom training.